jfcloutier/karma_system/concepts/symbolic_enactive_system.md

     [...]

     Co-determination means that the agent constructs its reality (its world) as a result of its operation in that world.
 In this context, cognitive behaviour is inherently specific to the embodiment of the system and dependent on the system’s history of interactions, i.e., its experiences.
 Thus, nothing is ‘pre-given’.
 Instead there is an enactive interpretation: a real-time context-based choosing of relevance (i.e. sense-making).

     [...]

+    So, if cognitive systems anticipate, assimilate, and adapt; if they develop and learn, predict, explain, and imagine, the question is how do they do this?
+Unsurprisingly, many approaches have been taken to address this problem.
+Among these, however, we can discern two broad classes: the cognitivist approach based on symbolic information processing representational systems, and the emergent systems approach, embracing connectionist systems, dynamical systems, and enactive systems, all based to a lesser or greater extent on principles of self-organization.

+    [...]